 Mentoring a group of guys for a year is like a roller-coaster ride.
-Somehow you know it’s going to be good in the end, but you’re just never prepared for all the ups and downs, the shock of the sharp curves and the unexpected drops that literally make you sick for a minute.
+Somehow you know it’s going to be good in the end, but you’re never prepared for all the ups and downs, the shock of the sharp curves, and the unexpected drops that literally make you sick for a minute.
 (At least they do me!)

 You see one man open up, share his heart, and invite God to change everything about him that’s not like Jesus.
 You see another play Sunday school; say just enough to seem involved, but stay hidden, cut off, and alone.
-Just when you think a dude is ready for a breakthrough, he runs and hides from the Truth.
+Just when you think a mentee is ready for a breakthrough, he runs and hides from the truth.
 But then you see a man who has stiff-armed God forever surrender in tears.
 And you weep.

 There’s one exercise in Radical Mentoring no one seems to escape.
 Every year, the “Letter from God” arrives during Commencement Retreat.
 (View the exercise here.)

 The men are sent off in solitude.
 They’re instructed to acknowledge God’s power and authority over them (and everything).
-They confess whatever could cause ‘static on the line’ between them and God, and they thank Him for His forgiveness.
+They confess whatever could cause static on the line between them and God, and they thank Him for His forgiveness.

 Then, with pen in hand, they ask God to write them a letter.
 Yes, God.
 Asked to write a personal letter.
 To them.
 Individually.

 To start, they write “Dear ________” and fill in their name.
 Then, following the pattern in Revelation, when God spoke letters to the churches, they ask, “God, what are you proud of me for?” and then write down what comes into their minds.
 This continues with things like “God, what do you hold against me?” and “What will life be if I don’t repent from what you hold against me?” and “What will my life be like if I do repent?”
 When they finish writing what they sense God is saying to them, they sign the letter “Love, God.”